 If you want to further increase your site visibility and boost your traffic, read our comprehensive guide to search engine marketing.

-7 Bing Search Statistics Small Businesses Need to Know
+Bing for Business: 7 Bing Search Statistics You Need to Know

 Here are some key Bing search statistics you need to know to make the most of Microsoft’s default search engine.
-These statistics can be used in steering the direction of your business and help you make informed decisions.
+These can be used to steer the direction of your business and help you make informed decisions.

-- Bing’s market share among U.S. desktop users is far higher than its worldwide average, at 38.46%, which makes Bing Places for Business listings important, especially for local business-to-business (B2B) sellers in the United States.
+- Bing’s market share is second only to Google, at 6.35%, which makes Bing Places for Business listings important, especially for local business-to-business (B2B) sellers in the United States.

 Frequently Asked Questions (FAQs)